 - Change the default password!
 Otherwise, you leave your little one exposed to potential hackers.

-The M7 is reliant on wi-fi to work properly and as such the range is far greater than dedicated monitors earning it a 10 of 10 for the range.
+The M7 is reliant on wi-fi to work properly and as such the range is far greater than dedicated monitors.

 This monitor works as well as your wi-fi network works and provides a range good for homes where a dedicated monitor may struggle to stay connected.
 However, wi-fi monitors still have challenges including no coverage if you lose internet, possible delays in transmission, or a dropped signal depending on your internet speed.